harness/developer-hub/release-notes/continuous-delivery.md

 ### Fixed issues

-- Service instance dropdown field was not showing the value though its value was selected earlier.
-It was because the API call to fetch the dropdown options was in progress during that time.
+- The Edit Health Source dialog did not display the value that you had selected in the Service Instance Identifier field earlier.
+The value appeared in the field only after you clicked Fetch Records a few times.
+The issue was caused by a delay in the API call used to fetch the options.
 (CDS-81971, ZD-50452)

-Now, instead showing empty dropdown, the user will see the previous selected value as placeholder value with the dropdown disabled when the API call is in progress.

-- CDS-81952		N/A <!-- In Jira, asked the engineer to update PRNS field or flip RNC field to NO -->

-- Fixed working of Container Step Group with different looping strategies.
+  This issue has been fixed.
+With this fix, the field becomes unavailable until the API call completes, and it displays a placeholder value that indicates the choice that you had made earlier.

+- Container step groups that included a step with a looping strategy failed with the `IllegalStateException: Duplicate key <requestID>` exception.
 (CDS-81889, ZD-52104)

+  This issue has been fixed.

-- Fixed an issue for shell script to accept delegates in template studio (CDS-81633, ZD-52018, ZD-52366, ZD-52504)
+- Template Studio did not save the delegate selector setting to the template if it was marked as a runtime input.
+(CDS-81633, ZD-52018, ZD-52366, ZD-52504)

-- The terraform import command for service overrides V2 earlier used to return the yaml property in a json format.
-Now, we have changed it to return that in yaml format.
-This change will not affect existing terraform flows as our terraform apply commands are able to handle both json and yaml formats.
+  This issue has been fixed.

+- Earlier, the `terraform import` command for service overrides V2 returned the YAML property in the JSON format.
 (CDS-81550)

-- CDS-81304		None <!-- In Jira, asked the engineer to update PRNS field or flip RNC field to NO -->

-- CDS-81253	51972,52202	N/A <!-- In Jira, asked the engineer to update PRNS field or flip RNC field to NO -->

-- CDS-80951		NA <!-- In Jira, asked the engineer to update PRNS field or flip RNC field to NO -->

-- CDS-80744		None <!-- In Jira, asked the engineer to update PRNS field or flip RNC field to NO -->

-- CDS-80743	51672	None <!-- In Jira, asked the engineer to update PRNS field or flip RNC field to NO -->
+  Now, the command returns the property in the YAML format.
+This change does not affect existing Terraform flows as our `terraform apply` commands can handle both JSON and YAML formats.

+- The pipeline selection component in the pipeline chaining user interface did not display all of the available pipelines.
+(CDS-81304)

+  This issue has been fixed.

+- The Plugin step inside a containerized step group was failing with a null pointer exception.
+(CDS-81253, ZD-51972, ZD-52202)

+  This issue has been fixed.

+- When creating a new template, the **Save as New Template** menu item did not include the changes that you made, which meant that the new template did not differ from the one you started with.
+This issue was observed in Git Experience (remote) templates.
+(CDS-80744)

+  The issue has been fixed.

+- If a Policy step was used in a matrix strategy, Harness used the Policy step's payload to create the stage name instead of showing the actual name of the step.
+(CDS-80743, ZD-51672)

+  This issue has been fixed.

+- Harness did not export the `samTemplateFile` property for AWS SAM deployments.
+Consequently, you could not use expressions such as `<+manifests.MANIFEST_ID.samTemplateFile>` and `<+manifests.MANIFEST_ID.spec>` to dynamically insert the SAM template file name into the SAM Deploy step, even though the expression `<+manifests.MANIFEST_ID>` resolved for you.
+(CDS-80624, ZD-51597)

-- We have released two new images "harnessdev/sam-build:1.82.0-1.1.0" and "harnessdev/sam-deploy:1.82.0-1.1.0" which would now support using "PLUGIN_SAM_TEMPLATE_FILE_PATH" env variable to get the values passed in samTemplateFile of SAM service (CDS-80624, ZD-51597)
+  This issue has been fixed.
+Harness has released two new images, `harnessdev/sam-build:1.82.0-1.1.0` and `harnessdev/sam-deploy:1.82.0-1.1.0`, which support the use of the `PLUGIN_SAM_TEMPLATE_FILE_PATH` environment variable to get the values passed in the `samTemplateFile` of the SAM service.

-- CDS-79990	51026	None <!-- In Jira, asked the engineer to update PRNS field or flip RNC field to NO -->

-- CDS-79503		NA <!-- In Jira, asked the engineer to update PRNS field or flip RNC field to NO -->
+  The expression you need to reference the SAM template file name can now be copied from the output section of the service step.

+  Alternatively, you can use the following expression: `<+pipeline.stages.STAGE_ID.spec.manifests.MANIFEST_ID.samTemplateFile>.`

+  For more information about building expressions, go to [Built-in and custom Harness variables reference](/docs/platform/variables-and-expressions/harness-variables).

 - Triggering a Jenkins job through an HTTP POST request resulted in an exception named `IllegalArgumentException`.
 Consequently, the Jenkins build step failed.
 The exception was caused by incorrect encoding of the Jenkins job parameters in the URL.
 (CDS-81070, ZD-51879, ZD-52069)

-  The earliest Harness Delegate version to experience this issue is version 80508.
-The issue has been fixed in Delegate versions 80515, 80809, and 81010.

-  This item requires Harness Delegate version 23.10.xxxxx.
-For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate). <!-- Need to reassess this standard verbiage in the context of the previous paragraph -->
+  The earliest Harness Delegate version to experience this issue is 23.09.80508.
+The issue has been fixed in delegate versions 23.10.80515, 23.10.80809, and 23.10.81010.
+For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate). <!-- Reviewed by Abhishek in Jira -->

-- When we are saving secret files we are encoding file content with ISO_8859_1 character set.
-However, when we read the file content referenced in configFile.getAsBase64() functor it was decoded using UTF-8 and that was the cause of the issue.
+- When saving secret files, Harness FirstGen and Harness NextGen encode the file content with the ISO_8859_1 character set.
+However, while Harness FirstGen correctly decodes the file content referenced by the `configFile.getAsBase64()` functor, Harness NextGen uses UTF-8.
+The issue caused additional padding bytes to be included in the P12 config file and authorization errors with GCP Pub/Sub in Harness NextGen.
 (CDS-81032, ZD-51928)

-  Now, we are decoding secret file content with ISO_8859_1 character set while reading secrets from the secret store and after it doing base64 encoding.
+  This issue has been fixed.
+Now, Harness NextGen uses the ISO_8859_1 character set while decoding secrets from the secret store and subsequently uses Base64 encoding.

-  This item requires Harness Delegate version 23.10.xxxxx.
+  This item requires Harness Delegate version 23.10.81202.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

-- Handle failure status codes for Gitlab provider in Merge PR step (CDS-80927)
+- Harness did not handle appropriately the failure status codes returned by the GitLab API for the Merge PR step.
+(CDS-80927)

+  This issue has been fixed.

-  This item requires Harness Delegate version 23.10.xxxxx.
+  This item requires Harness Delegate version 23.10.81202.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

-- CDS-80764		NA <!-- In Jira, asked the engineer to update PRNS field or flip RNC field to NO -->

-- JGit libraries have been upgraded to a version 6.6.1.202309021850-r (CDS-80715, ZD-51149)

-  This item requires Harness Delegate version 23.10.xxxxx.
-For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

-- Terraform var files in .json format are supported (CDS-80582, ZD-51483, ZD-51858)

-  This item requires Harness Delegate version 23.10.xxxxx.
-For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

-- Azure web apps deployment will succeed when Basic Auth Credentials is turned off for the azure web app.
-(CDS-79096, ZD-50585)

-  This item requires Harness Delegate version 23.10.xxxxx.
-For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

-- The value in tags in pipeline filter is changed from required to optional (CDS-78992)
+- The Tags field in the pipeline filter is now optional.
+This change allows you to filter either by tag name or a combination of tag name and value.
+(CDS-78992)

-  This item requires Harness Delegate version 23.10.xxxxx.
+  This item requires Harness Delegate version 23.10.81202.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

 ## Previous releases